After contract signing for our Creative Studio, a Creative Lead and project manager will be assigned to your account as primary contacts.

 Compelling creative CANNOT be generated with machine learning.
 Our objective with creative testing is to move quickly, limit non-converting spend by prototyping ads.

 In fact, it would be more financially efficient, if you could approve imperfect ads (perhaps incorrect fonts, colors…).
-Allow us to launch these ads quickly, gather learnings and we’ll adjust for the next set of ads.
-This will allow us to explore more creative concepts quickly, uncover winners and ultimately deliver better results.
+Allow our creative studio to launch these ads quickly, gather learnings and we’ll adjust for the next set of ads.
+This will allow us to explore more creative concepts quickly, uncover winners, and ultimately deliver better results.

 To illustrate the scope of the creative testing challenge, here is a gaming company that spent > $15mm on Facebook.

 As you can see a vast, vast, vast majority of ads bomb quickly.

 We don’t have “test” access but please feel free to register here.
 You can either connect a Facebook account or not.
 If you do not connect an account you won’t have access to advanced reporting, our AdBuilder and you won’t be able to upload to Facebook / Instagram or see your media library but the rest of our creative studio UI works fine.